abfouts/ece_593_asynchronous_fifo/README.md

 Make will delete work/, run vlib work which recreates the work directory, then it will compile the RTL / simulation files and it will run a vsim command after that.

+# This guy's a phony, a big fat phony!